-Why Use Cedar?
+Why Use Timber?

 The best material to use for your greenhouse is a heavily debated topic – here’s our take on it

 We’re in the business of making traditional greenhouses and traditionally they are made from timber.
 You get a warmth and solid feel from timber that you don’t get from metals and plastics and it insulates better.
 Some timbers, however, are susceptible to decay over extended periods outdoors and can twist and move when exposed to moisture and different temperatures.
 Accoya® is different.
 It is dimensionally very stable which means its size and shape alters very little as it absorbs and releases water vapour from the air around it.
 This makes it ideal for use in greenhouses where the environment can change regularly.

 We use Accoya® wood for outstanding durability, stability and paint retention in all areas of our greenhouse framework.
 Accoya® is a non-toxic, high performance wood product produced by Accsys Group using their proprietary acetylation process.
 The modification procedure chemically alters the wood’s free hydroxyls into stable acetyl groups.
 This means the ability of the wood to absorb water is greatly reduced, rendering Accoya® dimensionally stable and extremely durable.